nirbo/mnist/README.md

 -> Requirements file not specified.
 You can
    0- Specify a requirements file
    1- Run without installing any requirments
-   2- Use your current environemt (not recommended).
+   2- Use your current environment (not recommended).
 $ ...
 ```